Jiabing-Ruan/data-science-5620/course-policies.md

 ## Grading

 There are 14 course competencies.
 For each competency, there is a deliverable (usually a simulation study) and a section within the comprehensive final exam.
 Each deliverable and final exam section will be graded on a pass/fail basis.
-Students will have opportunties to retake or resubmit course work and final exam sections for re-evaluation.
+Students will have opportunities to retake or resubmit course work and final exam sections for re-evaluation.
 The successful completion of a course competency occurs when the student passes the corresponding deliverable and final exam section.

 | Competency  | Deliverable | Final Exam|
 |---|---|---|